-Immediately after it opened the negotiations became even bright picture of economic pros- this week.
-He is running against The Hiroshima data on leukemia show that there is no cut-off on the harmful dosage so that fallout from bombs already tested might account Calls Instead For Tourists To Visit Island Price 10c By Harry Ring The withdrawal of U.S. miliary forces from Guantanamo Bay in Cuba was urged by Farrell Dobbs in a nationwide telecast Oct.
+The Hiroshima data on leu- Calls Instead For Tourists To Visit Island By Harry Ring The withdrawal of U.S. military forces from Guantanamo Bay in Cuba was urged by Farrell Dobbs in a nationwide telecast Oct.
 1. The Socialist Workers presidential candidate branded the maintenance of the naval base there as an example of "gunboat imperialism" and declared that the U.S. should get out of Guantanamo, as "the most obvious first step to take on the road to peace."
 (See text of speech page 3.)
 The declaration by Dobbs coincided with ominous new State Department moves against Cuba.
 On Sept.
 30 the Depart-ment "advised" U.S. nationals in Cuba to send their wives and children home.
 This was coupled with announcement of additional economic sanctions against Cuba and was followed the next day by new efforts to cut off tourist travel to the island.
-The sinister character of the State Department actions was ndicated in a United Press International dispatch on the evacuation order which said: "The last time such advice was given was in July when American missionaries were urged to leave the strifetorn Congo.
+The sinister character of the State Department actions was indicated in a United Press International dispatch on the evacuation order which said: "The last time such advice was given was in July when American missionaries were urged to leave the strifetorn Congo.
 Americans were also evacuated from Suez during the 1956 crisis there, and from Lebanon in 1958."
 With the overwhelming majority of the Cuban people solidly behind their revolutionary government, even the most hostile observers concede that there is scant prospect of civil strife erupting there.
-This underscores the alternate possibility: Are the U.S. moves to rope off Cuba as forbidden terisland?
-The stated reason for the evacuation of U.S. citizens and the discouragement of visits is that it isn't "prudent" to visit the island.
-This official advice is patently flimsy. it protests the omission of the civil-rights question and the exclusion of Negro newsmen from the panel.
-The Kennedy-Nixon positions are so full of duplicity that they fear to face the nation squarely in a discussion of this key issue."
-It's Premature To Put Vote of Negro in Bag By Arthur Jordan "It isn't for whom we vote; ganized GE workers, called the strike at midnight Oct.
-1 when MYRA TANNER WEISS.
+This underscores the alternate possibility: Are the U.S. moves to rope off Cuba as forbidden teragreement to ban such tests is to those which bathed the Jap- for a projected invasion of the island?
+The stated reason for the evacuation of U.S. citizens and by 10m Kerry Organizational Secretary, Socialist Workers Party The biggest - and grimmest - laugh of the week exploded in our office as we read the complaints of both Republican and Democratic spokesmen, that they are "skirt-